Dan masks: Dean gle and Bu gle masks

 Gle can be divided into two categories: that of dean gle, which is a gentle, peaceful gle without a gender, but whose qualities are thought of as feminine and that of bu gle, which is the war gle named after the sound of a gunshot, whose qualities are thought of as masculine.

 The dean gle mask represents an idealized version of Dan beauty.
 It is characterized by narrow eyes, an oval shape, a smooth forehead, and a mouth slightly open to expose teeth.
 Dean gle's functions are to teach, entertain and nurture.

-Bugle masks are designed to frighten.
+Bu gle masks are designed to frighten.
 Their eyes are depicted as protruding tubes and the surface of the face has boldly projecting angles.
-The most powerful bugle masks are decorated with animal and human deposits such a bone and fur.
+The most powerful bu gle masks are decorated with animal and human deposits such as bone and fur.

 Ma go, personal miniature masks

 Similar to gle masks, miniature masks are carved to embody du tutelary spirits, but their main function is the protection of their owner from harm.
-These masks may also be used in divination and as sacred objects upon which to swear an oath - thus man go are treated like other sacred objects and are fed with ritual offerings and kept hidden from public display.
+These masks may also be used in divination and as sacred objects upon which to swear an oath - thus ma go are treated like other sacred objects and are fed with ritual offerings and kept hidden from public display.

 In some cases, an owner of a full-sized mask may carry a miniature version of the large mask to serve as a ma go.